SubtleScope/bash-ransomware/README.md

 ## Feature Requests
  - Filename encryption (Modeled after CryptoWall 4.0) - In Work
  - Unique RSA key-pair per victim
- - Update payment page: If payment is received, provide two delay, then automatically release BashDecrypt (decrypto.sh and the private key in a unique directory)
- - Update Ransom message on host to relfect CryptoWall 4.0 (Update .txt version and include a .html version)
  - More features will go here...

 ## Notes